 Office of Investigations

-George E. Rudd is the acting chief of the Office of Investigations.
+Kristinn Coleman is the chief of the Office of Investigations.

 To serve as a model investigative program, increasing the visibility and importance of integrity to USCIS employees, and ensuring that USCIS programs and systems are secure.

 What We Do